Making a complaint

 If it is not possible to do that, please let us have details of your complaint within 6 months of the incident that caused the problem or within 6 months of discovering that you have a problem, provided that it is within 12 months of the incident.

-Melanie Jones, Practice Manager, will be pleased to deal with any complaint.
-She will explain the procedure to you and make sure that your concerns are dealt with promptly.
+Natalie Sheldon, Business Manager, will be pleased to deal with any complaint.
+She will make sure that your concerns are dealt with promptly.
 The best way to make a formal complaint is in writing or by email.
-Please give as much information as you can, then send your complaint to the Practice for the attention of Melanie Jones as soon as possible.
-Alternatively, email mhcc.alexandrapractice@nhs.net but please be aware we do not recommend that you send confidential patient details by email, as it is not a secure method of communication.
+Please give as much information as you can, then send your complaint to the practice for the attention of Natalie Sheldon as soon as possible.
+Alternatively, email and put for her attention to mhcc.alexandrapractice@nhs.net

 What We Do